VIC.GOV.AU | Policy and Advisory Library

 If a student requires regular complex medical support at school, the school may be able to apply for Medical Intervention Support (MIS) funding.
 MIS funding supports schools to engage appropriately trained educational support staff to help students with medical needs at school.

-Refer to Medical intervention supportExternal Link for information about the application process, eligibility requirements and training responsibilities.
+Refer to Medical intervention supportExternal Link for the program guidelines and information about the application process, eligibility requirements and training responsibilities.

 For students with specific health support needs, schools must: